-The SDSS catalog database is about a terabyte (1,000,000 MB) - far too big for you to download and work with it all at once.
+The SDSS catalog database is about a terabyte (1,000,000 MB) - far too big to download and work with all at once.
 But you can get a random subset of the data using an SQL Search.
 To learn more about SQL, see SkyServer's SQL Tutorial and guide to Using SQL with SkyServer.

 - Go to the SQL Search page.
 You can also access this page from the astronomers' main page, look under Search Tools.
 From the public main page, look under SkyServer Tools, then Search.

 - In the large textbox, type the following SQL query: